Tough History, Family Crest & Coats of Arms

 Early Origins of the Tough family

-Cheshire, where the family is conjecturally descended from Joslin de Touche, who was granted lands by King William, the Duke of Normandy, after the Conquest.
+In England, Cheshire was the home to many of the family.
+Here they claim descent from Joslin de Touche, who was granted lands by King William, the Duke of Normandy, after the Conquest.
 The Touches were Lords of Audley, the Earls of Castlehaven.
-By the 14th century, many of these Norman nobles moved north to Scotland and were granted land by King David of Scotland.
+It is generally thought that by the 14th century, many of these Norman nobles moved north to Scotland and were granted land by King David of Scotland.

 Early History of the Tough family

-Another 350 words (25 lines of text) covering the years 1361, 1549, and 1561 are included under the topic Early Tough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tough research.
+Another 188 words (13 lines of text) covering the years 1361, 1549, 1561, 1611, 1653 and 1748 are included under the topic Early Tough History in all our PDF Extended History products and printed products wherever possible.

 Tough Spelling Variations